Minors and resolutions of non-commutative schemes: Non-commutative schemes

 In particular, let $f:\qA\to\qB$ be a homomorphism of rings.
 We consider $\qB$ as an algebra over a subring $\qS$ (an arbitrary one) of its center and $\qA$ as an algebra over a subring $\qR\sbe\cen\qA\cap f^{-1}(\qS)$.
 Then we can identify $f$ with its sheafification $f\til:(\spec\qS,\qB\til)\to(\spec\qR,\qA\til)$.
 In this context the functors $(f\til)^*$ and $(f\til)_*$ are just sheafifications, respectively, of the ``back-up'' functor ${_BM}\mps{_AM}$ and the ``change-of-scalars'' functor ${_AN}\mps {_BB\*_AN}$.

-\begin{defin} A complex $\kC\sd$ in $\cC\kA$ is said to be \emph{perfect} if for every point $x\in X$ there is an open neighbourhood $U$ of $x$ such that $\kC|_U$ is quasi-isomorphic to a finite complex of \lop\ coherent modules.
-We denote by $\per\kA$ the full subcategory of $\cD\kA$ consisting of perfect complexes. \end{defin}
+\begin{definition} A complex $\kC\sd$ in $\cC\kA$ is said to be \emph{perfect} if for every point $x\in X$ there is an open neighbourhood $U$ of $x$ such that $\kC|_U$ is quasi-isomorphic to a finite complex of \lop\ coherent modules.
+We denote by $\per\kA$ the full subcategory of $\cD\kA$ consisting of perfect complexes. \end{definition}

-The following result is well-known in commutative and affine cases \cite{ne2,rou}.
+The following result is well-known in commutative and affine cases \citep{ne2,rou}.
 Though the proof in non-commutative situation is almost the same, we include it for the sake of completeness.
 Actually, we reproduce the proof of Rouquier with slight changes.

 \begin{theorem} Let $(X,\kA)$ be a \ncs\ \lb quasi-compact and separated\rb.
 Then $\cD\kA$ is compactly generated and $\cD\sm\kA=\per\kA$. \end{theorem} \begin{proof} Let $U\sbe X$ be an open affine subset of $X$, $\kA_U$ be the restriction of $\kA$ onto $U$, $\comp U=X\=U$, $j=j_U:U\to X$ be the embedding.
 Then the inverse image functor $j^*:\kA\Md\to\kA_U\Md$ is exact and the natural morphism $j^*j_*\to\1_{\kA_U\Md}$ is an isomorphism (actually, identity).
-Therefore $\ker j^*$ is a localizing subcategory and $\kA\Md/\ker j^*\simeq\kA_U\Md$.
+Therefore $\ker j^*$ is a localizing subcategory and $\kA_U\Md\simeq\kA\Md/\ker j^*$.
 Note that $\ker j_U^*$ consists of the $\kA$-modules $\kM$ such that $\supp\kM\sbe\comp U$.
-Then $\ker\rL j_*$ is a localizing subcategory of $\cD\kA$ and $\cD\kA/\ker\rL j_*\simeq\cD\kA_U$.
+Then $\ker\rL j_*$ is a localizing subcategory of $\cD\kA$ and $\cD\kA_U\simeq\cD\kA/\ker\rL j_*$.
 This kernel coincide with the full subcategory $\cD_{\comp U}\kA$ of $\cD\kA$ consisting of complexes whose cohomologies are supported on $\comp U$.

 If $W\sbe X$ is another open affine subset, then the subcategories $\cD_{\comp U}\kA$ and $\cD_{\comp W}\kA$ \emph{intersect properly} in the sense of \cite[5.2.3]{rou}.
 Recall that it means that $j_W^*{j_U}_*j_U^*\kF=0$ as soon as $j_W^*\kF=0$, what follows, for instance, from \cite[Corollaire~(1.5.2)]{gro2} applied to the cartesian diagram of affine morphisms (open embeddings)